cyrusliew/cyrusliew-gatsby/src/pages/projects/advisoryapps.md

 featuredimage: /img/hfs.png
 date: 2020-09-14T10:21:07.313Z
 ---
-AdvisoryApps is one of the digital companies that offer a variety of digital solutions, which includes Web/ App development, fully customised system, game development, etc. I was in charge of building their brand new revamped website entirely in WordPress, from the front and back end.
-It was a great opportunity to adopt and implement one of the powerful drag and drop editor WordPress has released that time - the <a href="https://wordpress.org/gutenberg/" target="_blank">Gutenberg Editor</a>.
+AdvisoryApps stands at the forefront of digital innovation, offering a diverse range of solutions, from web and app development to fully customized systems and engaging game development.
+As part of this dynamic team, I took the helm in creating their brand new website, a complete revamp powered by WordPress, encompassing both frontend and backend development.

+For this exciting project, I seized the opportunity to leverage one of WordPress’s latest and most potent tools at the time - the revolutionary <a href="https://wordpress.org/gutenberg/" target="_blank">Gutenberg Editor</a>.
+With its drag-and-drop capabilities, we transformed AdvisoryApps’ online presence into a seamless and visually striking platform, reflecting their commitment to cutting-edge technology and innovative solutions.
+Explore our work and witness the fusion of design and functionality that has defined AdvisoryApps in the digital landscape.

 **Key features**

-* Early adoption of WordPress Gutenberg Editor
+* Pioneering WordPress Gutenberg Editor
-* Custom React components
+* Custom React components integration
-* Making calls to WordPress built-in REST API
+* Leveraging WordPress REST API calls

 **Role and Key responsibilities**

-* Full site build from front to back
+* Full-stack development with WordPress and
+* WordPress theme customization
+* Efficient API integration
+* Responsive design implementation